Preserving Heritage, Empowering Individuals, Integrating Communities,

 WHO WE ARE

 Syriana is a Social Enterprise incorporated as a non-profit organization in the District of Columbia, the Unites States.
-It is a grass-root, inclusive effort of individuals dedicated to improve the lives of all Syrians, back home and in the refuge.
+It is a grass-root, inclusive effort of individuals dedicated to improving the lives of all Syrians in the United States.

 Social enterprise is a relatively new business model whose objectives are primarily social, and whose profits are reinvested back into its services for the community.
 With no financial commitments to shareholders or owners, social enterprises are free to use their surplus income to invest in their operations to make them as efficient and effective as possible.